EdoardoLaGreca/9knowledge/README.md

 Also check [this](postinst.md) out for a bunch of stuff you may want to do after a clean installation of 9front.

 I also keep track of interesting and useful [links](links.md).

+And remember that the most effective way of learning Plan 9 is to gain experience.
+Feel it in your hands and experiment with it.